 SIGNIFICANT CHANGES IN BEHAVIOR

-Watch for diarrhea!
 If diarrhea (liquid stool) happens more than once start to worry.
 If the diarrhea is a very dark brown/black – take a sample in a zip-lock baggy with your puppy to your vet immediately.
 This is important until the puppy is about 6 months old.
-I will be giving you some oral medicine (Panacur/Fenbendazole) that you will be giving to your puppy for the 5 or 6 days after you get him/her for prevention of the parasites Coccidia & Giardia – the 2 major causes of diarrhea (besides Parvo) so we should be fine here.
+I will be giving you some oral medicine (Panacur/Fenbendazole) that you will be giving to your puppy for the 6 days after you get him/her for prevention of the parasites Coccidia & Giardia – the 2 major causes of diarrhea (besides Parvo) so we should be fine here.
 It may be easier for you to give the white colored Panacur by soaking the 1ml of liquid into a piece of the Stella Freeze Dried Chicken treats that I sent for you.
 Give your new puppy a bath around days 3 and 5 of that medicine (or just wash his/her little bumm).
 If diarrhea continues – please take your puppy to your vet for additional medicine (usually Flagyl/Metronidazole and a probiotic will be prescribed).

-After a few days when he is well settled into his new home, take your puppy to the ‘well visit’ check up.
+After 2 weeks or so when he is well settled into his new home, take your puppy to the ‘well visit’ check up.
 Hopefully you have scheduled this appointment before the puppy arrives.
 Make sure that you bring your puppy’s shot record with you so your vet will know their medical history.
 Your puppy will need his/her next vaccinations at 10 weeks of age so if all is going well, you can schedule the 1st appointment around that time.

-Until the “puppy vaccinations” (6-9-12 weeks) are complete, you need to protect your puppy from these contagious diseases but it is also very important to continue with your puppy’s socialization with other pets and humans.
-It is wonderful if you have some friends or family that you can visit who have animals that are vaccinated and you know are healthy.
+Until the “puppy vaccinations” (7, 10, & 14 weeks or about there) are complete, you need to protect your puppy from these contagious diseases BUT it is also very important to continue with your puppy’s socialization with other pets and humans.
+It is wonderful (and safe) if you have some friends or family that you can visit who have animals that are vaccinated and you know are healthy.
 Puppy classes are highly recommended and LOTS of fun!